<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li><strong>Health Monitoring:</strong> Ensuring medications are taken on schedule, monitoring vital signs, and observing changes in health.</li>
+<li><strong>Health Monitoring:</strong> Keeping medications on schedule, watching vital signs, and catching changes in health before they become problems.</li>

 </ul>

-<h4 class="wp-block-heading"><strong><strong>Why Families Choose Home Car</strong></strong>e</h4>
+<h3 class="wp-block-heading"><strong>Why Families Choose Home Care</strong></h3>

 <ul class="wp-block-list">

-<li><strong>Independence:</strong> Seniors can maintain their routines and lifestyle in their own home.</li>
+<li><strong>Independence:</strong> A senior gets to keep their own routines and way of life, in their own home.</li>

 </ul>